www.canadianfishing.com

 Cutting the 2 X 10 Lumber

-Cut the remaing 15 pieces so that they are shorter than 16 foot by twice their thickness.
+Cut the remaining 15 pieces so that they are shorter than 16 foot by twice their thickness.
 If you use dressed lumber, that usually comes to about 15 foot and 9 inches.
 To get this length correctly, measure your lumber's thickness, double that and deduct it from 16 foot.
 That way your dock will end up being exactly 16 X 16.

 What does it cost?